FortiGate

 Conclusion:

-By enabling the DMZ on the ISP router/modem and forwarding all incoming traffic from the internet to FortiGate's private WAN IP, all the external access services such as VPNs and VIPs will function correctly.
+By enabling the DMZ on the ISP router/modem and forwarding all incoming traffic from the internet to FortiGate's private WAN IP, all the external access services, such as VPNs and VIP,s will function correctly.

 If further assistance is needed with the configuration, contact the ISP or Fortinet support.

-Related article:
+Related articles:

 Technical Tip: SSL VPN behind NAT